chpolste/flottplot/README.md

 - Create new plots
 - Auto-detect files or filenames

-:warning: flottplot is under active development.
-It is in a usable state but not very polished yet.
+Be aware that flottplot is under active development.
+It is in a usable state but not very polished or feature-rich yet.

 ## Quickstart